The head and the heart

 Disconnect and drift away

 Even if you’re not sitting at a computer or actively working on a project, you may still be connected to work on your phone or tablet.
 This can seriously hinder your ability to enjoy life outside your profession.
 Taking time to step away from your screen and your projects is a great way to de-stress, and live free of deadlines and other responsibilities.
-It help you return with a clear head.
+It helps you return with a clear head.
 However, if you must check into the office, schedule a 15-minute session once a day — and leave work behind once it’s over.

 This can also lead to better sleep — a vacation can correct the habits that often lead to restless sleep, such as prolonged work hours or using mobile devices before bed.
 As a bonus, a full night’s sleep prevents issues such as impaired memory, making vacation a vital element for your health.